prototypefund/Digital_Bargeld-docs/api-mint.rst

 -------------------

 This API is used by wallets and merchants to obtain global information about the mint, such as online signing keys, available denominations and the fee structure.
+This is typically the first call any mint client makes, as it returns information required to process all of the other interactions with the mint.
+The returned information is secured by (1) signature(s) from the mint, especially the long-term offline signing key of the mint (which clients should cache); (2) signature(s) from auditors, and the auditor keys should be hard-coded into the wallet as they are the trust anchors for Taler; (3) possibly by using HTTPS.

 .. http:get:: /keys